brummell/TrafficSignClassifier/README.md

 *see cell 8 of ipython notebook

-My initial preprocessing pipeline was extremely simple, and consisted only of rescaling and centering the pixel values to a range of [-0.5, 0.5] (in fact, in the process of copying my code from an old notebook to a new, I left this out, and was reminded of how painful --or in some cases, seemingly intractable- training can be without providing the net with a narrowed, centered range of values for the data).
+My initial preprocessing pipeline was extremely simple, and consisted only of rescaling and centering the pixel values to a range of \[-0.5, 0.5\] (ensuring an even start across all feature in the images) (in fact, in the process of copying my code from an old notebook to a new, I left this out, and was reminded of how painful --or in some cases, seemingly intractable- training can be without providing the net with a narrowed, centered range of values for the data).
 I chose this route over a channel-wise mean/std normalization primarily because I saw no noticeable improvements using these, and they both require fairly large array calculations, as well as the persistance of the mean and std values for later use in testing and prediction.
-I also chose to forgo and PCA-based normalization for the sake of time, though I heard little of any major successes with it.
-I took the advice of Vivek and, rather than grayscaling my images, I used a layer of three 1x1 kernels in order to learn an optimal color mapping.
+I also chose to forgo anything like PCA-based decorrelation for the sake of time, though I heard little of any major successes with it among fellow students.

+In terms of color, I took the advice of Vivek and, rather than grayscaling my images, used a layer of three 1x1 kernels in order to learn an optimal color mapping.
 In retrospect, looking at some of the failures in my from-the-web prediction set, I'm not entirely convinced retaining the color channels wasn't distracting to the final classifier, as it often seemed to prioritize color similarities even over drastically different geometries.

 See the next point below for a discussion of my expansion of the preprocessing via random augmentation, as well as example images from the same.